Our Settlement Agreement solicitors answer employers’ questions on Settlement Agreements

 Most Settlement Agreements include a standard confidentiality agreement for the employee.
-In some cases, it will also be important to the employee that they have an assurance that the circumstances and/or the terms of the Agreement will be kept confidential by their employer.
+In some cases, it will also be important to your employee that they have an assurance that the circumstances and/or the terms of the Agreement will be kept confidential by you.
 This may require a mutual confidentiality clause whereby you agree to use your best endeavours to ensure that you and your employees don’t disclose these details to anyone.

-Your solicitor will draft a Settlement Agreement which ensures that once signed by the employee and their solicitor, your business is fully protected and not at risk of claims.
-Penalties can be set out whereby the employee would have to repay the compensatory sums if they breach the terms of the Settlement Agreement.
-Where you are concerned that the employee may not be aware of or will not adhere to post-termination restrictions, the Settlement Agreement can repeat these to provide further protection to your business.
-It is important that you instruct a specialist employment law solicitor.
-They should have experience of running tribunal cases so that they can identify and include relevant terms in the Settlement Agreement to protect your business.
+Your solicitor will draft a Settlement Agreement which ensures that once signed by your employee and their solicitor, your business is fully protected and not at risk of claims.
+Penalties can be set out whereby your employee would have to repay the compensatory sums if they breach the terms of the Settlement Agreement.
+Where you are concerned that your employee may not be aware of or will not adhere to post-termination restrictions, the Settlement Agreement can repeat these to provide further protection to your business.
+It is important that you instruct a specialist Employment Law solicitor.
+They should have experience of running Tribunal cases so that they can identify and include relevant terms in the Settlement Agreement to protect your business.